-Ever since I tried a virtual reality headset at the Edinburgh Fringe last year, I've been fascinated with VR and it's potential in Architecture.
+Ever since I tried a virtual reality headset at the Edinburgh Fringe one year, I've been fascinated with VR and it's potential in Architecture.
 So much so that I've been investing in the latest tech, and now offer it as an integral part of the service of Nicholls Architecture and Design - take a look at the latest VR project here: www.nichollsarchitecture.com/new-build-buckinghamshire.

 As of the beginning of 2017, all my projects will be VR enabled meaning that from the earliest stages clients will be able to experience not only how their future projects look, but how they feel.
 Since all my work is done using the software Revit (see how architects work for more info), VR is something I can offer at no added expense.